NuGet/docs.microsoft.com-nuget/docs/nuget-org/Deprecate-packages.md

 # Deprecating packages

-As a package publisher, if you no longer want to maintain a package or would like to move your package consumers to another package for various reasons, you can now deprecate the package.
+As a package publisher, if you no longer want to maintain a package or would like to encourage your package's consumers to move to another package for various reasons, you can now deprecate the package.

 Package deprecation is different than **unlisting** your package as explained below:
 * **Unlisting** a package prevents its discovery because it is hidden in search results.
 This prevents new installs of the package.